ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/src/websub/Module.md

 - Hub - A party that accepts subscription requests from subscribers and delivers content to the subscribers when the topic is updated by the topic's publisher.

+### Basic flow with WebSub
+1. The subscriber discovers from the publisher, the topic it needs to subscribe to and the hub(s) that deliver notifications on updates of the topic.

+2. The subscriber sends a subscription request to one or more discovered hub(s) specifying the discovered topic along with other subscription parameters such as:
+    - The callback URL to which content is expected to be delivered.
+    - (Optional) The lease period (in seconds) the subscriber wants the subscription to stay active.
+    - (Optional) A secret to use for [authenticated content distribution](https://www.w3.org/TR/websub/#signing-content).

+3. The hub sends an intent verification request to the specified callback URL.
+If the response indicates verification
+ (by echoing a challenge specified in the request) by the subscriber, the subscription is added for the topic at the hub.

+4. The publisher notifies the hub of updates to the topic and the content to deliver is identified.

+5. The hub delivers the identified content to the subscribers of the topic.

 #### Subscriber

 This module allows introducing a WebSub Subscriber Service with `onIntentVerification`, which accepts HTTP GET requests for intent verification, and `onNotification`, which accepts HTTP POST requests for notifications.
 The WebSub Subscriber Service provides the following capabilities: